jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 Whenever something happens to you, good or bad, train yourself to immediately ask if it could be worse.
 If you have your health and freedom, you have the ability to improve any situation.

-### Growth mindset
+## 2) Have a growth mindset

 I used to have a fixed growth mindset.

 A lot of my woes in childhood come back to the idea that if I wasn’t good at something, there was no hope for me to ever be better at it.
 It wasn’t until I started boxing that I began to see that it’s possible to improve your abilities beyond what you first started with.
 It's just one of several benefits of boxing, rea all the benefits [here](/boxing-benefits/).

 With a growth-based mindset, you believe that you can–with enough effort and time–learn and do anything.
-Obviously there are genetic limitations that will keep many from becoming the best at something, but it’s not necessary to be the best at anything; only to be the best version that you can be.
+Obviously, there are genetic limitations that will keep many from becoming the best at something, but it’s not necessary to be the best at anything; only to be the best version that you can be.

-As a result of my growth based mindset, I don’t believe that anything is out my grasp.
+As a result of my growth-based mindset, I don’t believe that anything is out my grasp.
 All I have to do is practice.
 This means that there is no reason for me to ever feel discouraged, envious, or limited.
 I can have or be almost anything.

-### Patience is refined confidence
+## 3) Be patient

 One cool thing about being a late bloomer in life is that you learn to appreciate the power of time.

 Bad things happen quickly.
 Good things tend to take a while.
 When you understand this, you feel confident when something takes time to develop.
 In fact, you come to completely distrust anything that comes quickly and easily.

-One reason that people get angry is because things don’t happen quickly enough.
+One reason that people get angry is that things don’t happen quickly enough.
 Many people tell me they feel anxious when they think something is about to happen.
 I look at time gaps between action to be an opportunity for rest, relaxation, recharge, and planning my next move.

 Most importantly, I know that the more time I have, the better I can prepare for anything–expected or unexpected.
-In this way, I’ve taken something which gives many people a negative experience and turned into one of my greatest strengths.
+In this way, I’ve taken something which gives many people a negative experience and turned it into one of my greatest strengths.

-### Appreciation for the small things is how I stay laid back
+## 4) Have an appreciation for the small things

 This is related to gratitude but on a micro-scale.